Total Ankle Replacement (Arthroplasty) Surgery: Risks & Recovery

 What are the Risks of Total Ankle Replacement?

 Total ankle replacement is a relatively routine surgery performed on thousands of people across North America each year.
 However, all types of surgical operations carry risks.
-Ankle replacement can be complicated by bleeding, infection, blood clots, nerve damage, bone misalignment, arthritis in nearby bones, and loosening of the prosthetic mechanism.
-However, for people who do not have health conditions that contraindicate this surgery, these complications are rare.
+An ankle replacement can be complicated by:

-Healing and regrowth of the body parts around the new prosthetic joint, and the resultant pain, lasts for 6 to 12 weeks, with pain becoming milder and ability to walk on one’s own steadily becoming greater over this time.
+Healing and regrowth of the body parts around the new prosthetic ankle joint, and the resultant pain, lasts for 6 to 12 weeks, with pain becoming milder and ability to walk on one’s own steadily becoming greater over this time.
 As mentioned above, people who receive an ankle replacement typically only need crutches for up to two months or so, and can begin to walk unaided afterwards.

 How Long Does a Prosthetic Ankle Last?